-Technical Description: In closed depressions subject to ponding, 5 percent or more distinct or prominent redox concentrations occurring as soft masses or pore linings in a layer that is 2 in. or more thick and is entirely within the upper 6 in. of the soil (see figure below).
+Technical Description: In closed depressions subject to ponding, 5 percentor more distinct or prominent redox concentrations occurring as soft masses or pore linings in a layer that is 2 inches or more thick and starts at a depth $\leq$ 4 inches from the soil surface. (see figure below).

-User Notes: This indicator occurs on depressional landforms, such as vernal pools and potholes, but not microdepressions on convex landscapes.
-Closed depressions often occur within flats or floodplain landscapes.
+User Notes: This indicator occurs on depressional landforms, such as vernal pools, playa lakes, rainwater basins, "Grady" ponds, and potholes.
+It does not occur in microdepressions (approximately 1 m) on convex or plane landscapes.
 Note that there is no color requirement for the soil matrix.
-The layer containing redox concentrations may extend below 6 in. as long as at least 2 in. occurs within 6 in. of the surface.
 If the soil is saturated at the time of sampling, it may be necessary to let it dry to a moist condition for redox features to become visible.